 People with insulin resistance, also known as impaired insulin sensitivity, have built up a tolerance to insulin, making the hormone less effective.
 As a result, more insulin is needed to persuade fat and muscle cells to take up glucose and the liver to continue to store it.

 Just why a person fails to respond properly to insulin is still a mystery.
 But there are ways to make the body more receptive to insulin, which can help prevent or delay type 2 diabetes—or help someone with type 1 diabetes manage their blood glucose (blood sugar).

-In response to the body's insulin resistance, the pancreas deploys greater amounts of the hormone to keep cells energized and blood glucose levels under control.
-This is why people with type 2 diabetes tend to have elevated levels of circulating insulin.
+In response to the body's insulin resistance, the pancreas deploys more of the hormone to keep cells energized and manage blood glucose levels in a healthy range.
+This is why people with type 2 diabetes tend to have higher levels of circulating insulin.
 The ability of the pancreas to increase insulin production means that insulin resistance alone won't have any symptoms at first.
 Over time, though, insulin resistance tends to get worse, and the pancreatic beta cells that make insulin can wear out.
 Eventually, the pancreas no longer produces enough insulin to overcome the cells' resistance.
 The result is higher blood glucose levels, and ultimately prediabetes or type 2 diabetes.

 Insulin has other roles in the body besides regulating blood glucose levels, and the effects of insulin resistance are thought to go beyond diabetes.
 For example, some research has shown that insulin resistance, independent of diabetes, is associated with heart disease.